-Justified persons, while they do not outwardly commit sin, are nevertheless conscious of sin still remaining in the heart.
-They feel a natural tendency to evil, a proneness to depart from God, and cleave to the things of earth.
+Justified persons, while they do not outwardly commit sin, are nevertheless conscious a natural tendency to evil, a proneness to depart from God, and cleave to the things of earth.
 Those that are sanctified wholly are saved from all inward sin-from evil thoughts and evil tempers.
 No wrong temper, none contrary to love remains in the soul.
 All their thoughts, words and actions are governed by pure love.

-Entire sanctification takes place subsequently to justification, and is the work of God wrought instantaneously upon the consecated, believing soul.
-After a soul is cleansed from all sin, it is then fully prepared to grow in grace
+Entire sanctification takes place subsequently to justification, and is the work of God wrought instantaneously upon the consecrated, believing soul.
+After a soul is cleansed from all sin, it is then fully prepared to grow in grace.